Celestial Regge theory: Celestial Regge theory

 We now use the contour prescription to translate the partial wave expansions \eqref{eq Partial wave expansion s-channel} and \eqref{eq Partial wave expansion t-channel} to the celestial sphere.
 Here we go back to consider the external scattering kinematics as specified by the setup $1,3\rightarrow2,4$ with $s=-(p_1+p_3)^2$ and $t=-(p_1+p_2)^2$.
 In this regime, where $z\in [0,1]$, the reduced correlator is specified by \eqref{eq reduced correlator g of the t-kinematis}, which we write here again for clarity

 The discussion in the previous section goes essentially unchanged.
-However when discussing the Regge limit and the Froissart-Gribov, as discussed in section \ref{sec: Regge limit}, we trade the dependence on $s$ for $s(z_t,t)$ or, in other terms, $s=s(z,t)$ with $z$ the cross-ratio of the CCFT.
+Indeed, beside the different overall kinematical factor, one can consider the Cauchy theorem for the $s$-variable and take the Mellin integral.
+However when discussing the Regge limit, as discussed in section \ref{sec: Regge limit}, we will instead trade the dependence on $s$ for $s(z_t,t)$ or, in other terms, $s=s(z,t)$ with $z$ the cross-ratio of the CCFT.
 In this context, we will be therefore interested in considering the contour trick applied to the $t$ dependence.
 So, differently than before, we consider